-- focused on treating maladaptive/stereotypic behaviors that are posing danger to self, others and property and impairment in daily functioning. - It also includes Intensive Behavioral Therapies such as Applied Behavior Analysis (ABA).
+- provided by or under the direction of an experienced psychiatrist and/or an experienced licensed psychiatric provider; and - focused on treating maladaptive/stereotypic behaviors that are posing danger to self, others and property and impairment in daily functioning.

 These Benefits describe only the psychiatric component of treatment for Autism Spectrum Disorders.
 Medical treatment of Autism Spectrum Disorders is a Covered Health Service for which Benefits are available under the applicable medical Covered Health Services categories as described in this section.